Postřelmov

 Postřelmov (Gross Heilendorf) is a municipality and village in Šumperk District in the Olomouc Region of the Czech Republic.
-It has about 3,000 inhabitants.
+It has about 2,900 inhabitants.

 Geography

 Postřelmov is located about 7 km southwest of Šumperk and 42 km northwest of Olomouc.
-It lies in the Mohelnice Depression lowland.
-It is situated at the confluence of the rivers Morava and Desná.
+It lies in the Mohelnice Depression.
+The municipality is situated at the confluence of the rivers Morava and Desná.

 History

 The first written mention of Postřelmov is from 1349.
 In the 15th century, the largest pond in Moravia with an area of 106 ha was built here, but only a part of the embankment has survived to this day.
 For centuries, Postřelmov was an agricultural village, but at the end of the 19th century, it was industrialised.

 Transport

 Postřelmov is located on the railway lines Brno–Šumperk and Nezamyslice–Kouty nad Desnou.